barchart/events-client-js/README_API.md

 __Verb__

-Use an HTTP POST with this endpoint.
+POST

+__Body__

 The request body should be a "stringified" JSON document.
 Here is an example document:

 	{
 		customer: 'BARCHART',